Who can stay in the family home on reserve?

 It's very important to get legal advice before you sign an agreement.
 See Who can help you reach an agreement on our Family Law in BC website.
 Or see the legal help listed at the bottom of this page.

-If you and your partner make a written agreement regarding the home, the court can make an order to enforce it if:
+If you and your partner make a written agreement about the home, the court can make an order to enforce it if:

 - you both consented (agreed) to the agreement,

-- you both knew what you were agreeing to, and
+- you both knew what you agreed to, and

 - the court agrees it's fair.

-When the court enforces an agreement, that means that it makes sure you both follow the terms of the agreement.
+When the court enforces an agreement that makes sure you both follow the terms of the agreement.

 If you and your partner break up